-America's technology advantage has always been part of its successes on the battlefield.
+America's military technology advantage has always been part of its successes on the battlefield.
 Military research offices and DARPA spend every minute of every day trying to make sure the U.S. stays at the front of the technological arms race.

 But, if it weren't for Britain, America may have lost that arms race a few times.
-During World War II Britain handed over many of its mot advanced technologies in the hopes that American companies would produce more copies of them to use against Hitler.
+During World War II Britain handed over many of its most advanced technologies in the hopes that American companies would produce more copies of them to use against Hitler.
 After the war, the British have tossed over a few more bones like ceramic armor for tanks.

-Here are 5 military technologies that America relies on that were designed "across the pond":
+Here are 5 military technologies that America relies on that were designed "across the pond"

 1. Proximity fuses